 DBA roles are increasingly identified by the databases, the processes they administer and the capabilities of the database management system (DBMS) in use.
-We currently only work with MS SQL and MySQL database systems.
-We also handle MS Access requests as a one-off job.

 Typical work activities

 Typical responsibilities include some or all of the following:

 - establishing the needs of users and monitoring user access and security;

 - monitoring performance and managing parameters to provide fast query responses to front-end users;